Who is Larry Kudlow, Trump's top economic aide?

 Economic analyst Larry Kudlow has accepted President Trump’s offer to become White House National Economic Council director, Fox News has learned.

 Kudlow, a 70-year-old conservative commentator, is replacing Gary Cohn who resigned earlier in March.
-He told The Associated Press that while he opposes tariffs, he is still “in accord” with Trump’s policies.
+Kudlow told The Associated Press that while he opposes tariffs, he is still “in accord” with Trump’s policies.

+In a tweet announcing his selection of Kudlow, Trump said: "Our Country will have many years of Great Economic & Financial Success, with low taxes, unparalleled innovation, fair trade and an ever expanding labor force leading the way."

 Read on for a look at Kudlow's background and experience.